Social Security benefits make up 33% of total retirement income for Americans over 65

 Social Security is an amazing benefit many of your clients have earned over a lifetime of work.
 The program offers a variety of options for retirees, with plans they can tailor to best meet their personal needs.
 As your clients approach retirement, let them know they are not alone.
 Beginning with the first of the Baby Boomers who turned 65 in 2010, more than 73 million Americans will transition into retirement by 2030.

-Transamerica’s Guide to Social Security, helps answer some of the most common questions about Social Security benefits, making it a great resource for you and your clients as they prepare for retirement.
+Transamerica’s Field Guide to Social Security, helps answer some of the most common questions about Social Security benefits, making it a great resource for you and your clients as they prepare for retirement.

 *Insurance Retirement Institute, “Boomer Expectations for Retirement in 2016,” 2016.